AntonRomanchuk/ABTestManager/Readme.md

 # A/B Testing Architecture for iOS App

+## Final approach

+ABTestingManager will be located in own package(ABTesting) Screen specific A/B test classes will be located in screen/feature folders.
+The name comes from the folder(example: HomeView -> HomeABTests)
+If there is only 1 A/B test variable -> we will not create separate class for it, we will just inject it.

+---

 ## Simplified Architecture Diagram

 Here’s a simplified diagram that shows the flow of data and interactions between components: